Skip to main content

 Check these in order:

-1. The POS connection is active and not stale (open Integrations to verify).
+2. The POS connection is active and not stale (open Integrations to verify)

-2. The location mapping between POS locations and Stash shops is set up.
+3. The POS location mapping is set up.
 See Mapping POS locations to Stash shops.

-3. The Blueprint's components have valid units and content quantities (open the Blueprint and check the deduction preview — no warnings should be visible).
+4. The Blueprint's components have valid units and content quantities (open it and check the deduction preview — no warnings should be visible)

-See Why my Blueprint isn't deducting stock for a deeper troubleshooting walkthrough.
+See Why my Blueprint isn't deducting stock for the full diagnostic.

 Did this answer your question?